In some cases, it is not possible to use a table saw, for example, because you have to work in another place than your workshop.

-After assembling the base I was able to place the two metal pipes for the circular saw to slide on.
-I attached these to the crosscut jig with screws.
+After assembling the base of the DIY circular saw crosscut guide, I was able to place the two metal pipes for the circular saw to slide on.
+I attached these metal pipes to the cross cut jig with screws.

 At the front of the jig, the screw may protrude above the metal, the circular saw must not slide over it and the head of the screw also serves as a kind of stop block.